weebzone/Surf-TG/README.md

 #### Question 1:  Is a session string required in Surf-TG?

-Answer: No, it is not required.

-#### Question 2: Why is the initial indexing slow?

-Answer: The initial indexing process might be slow because the bot retrieves and stores file data in the MongoDB database without needing the session string.
-This optimization ensures that subsequent indexing processes are faster.
+Answer: Yes, it is required. and generate session string by `Phone Number` not by bot token and use the `pyrofork` mode.

+**Question 2: How are posts updated on the web when using cache?**

+**Answer:** Login with `ADMIN_USERNAME` and `ADMIN_PASSWORD`, then clicking the reload option in the Homepage navbar clears all channel caches, to showing new posts.
+To clear a specific channel's cache, open the channel and click its reload option.

+**Question 3: How to change theme and add/remove Channel without restart?**

+**Answer:** Login with `ADMIN_USERNAME` and `ADMIN_PASSWORD`, then clicking the Edit option in the Homepage navbar from there you can change theme and add/remove channel.
+Make sure that channel must be seperated by `,`

-#### Question 3: Can anyone create or edit folders/files in Playlist Creator?
+#### Question 4: Can anyone create or edit folders/files in Playlist Creator?

 Answer: No, only admins with `ADMIN_USERNAME` and `ADMIN_PASSWORD` can log in to Playlist Creator.

-#### Question 4: If i delete the mongoDb database then my playlist also deleted?
+#### Question 5: If i delete the mongoDb database then my playlist also deleted?

 Answer: Yes, Your all the playlist will be deleted.

-#### Question 5: If i delete the file from `AUTH_CHANNEL` still then it will be played in Surf-TG?
+#### Question 6: If i delete the file from `AUTH_CHANNEL` still then it will be played in Surf-TG?

 Answer: No, Once the file is deleted it will be no more playable.